Kia Soul EV electric motor, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

 The Kia Soul EV has sprightly acceleration and builds speed seamlessly, characteristics matched with easily-judged proportions and advanced safety aids to make it a great city car.

-It makes light work of town roads but is also well suited to faster A-road, dual-carriageway and motorway driving.
+But while it makes light work of town roads it's also well suited to faster A-road, dual-carriageway and motorway driving.
 It’s a stable-feeling car that’s easy to drive, and will satisfy as long as you’re not expecting an overtly sporty feeling.

 There are four driving modes to choose from.
 Normal and Sport have noticeably sharper throttle response and also automatically reduce the regenerative braking force, while Eco is a happy medium with softer settings and slightly extended driving range, but still with a sprightly feel to it.

-Eco+ is for full-on hyper-efficiency, with no air-conditioning and greatly neutered power; it’s not much fun, but is worth having if you do want to prioritise range above all else.
+Eco+ is for full-on hyper-efficiency, with no air-conditioning and greatly neutered power; it’s not much fun, but it's worth having if you do want (or need) to prioritise range above all else.

-The regenerative braking system has three levels of aggression, and also an ‘automatic’ setting that uses the car’s radar to automatically maintain distance from the vehicle in front when you come off the throttle and allow the 'regen' system to harvest energy rather than using the brake pedal.
+The regenerative braking system has three levels of aggression, as well as an ‘automatic’ setting that uses the car’s radar to automatically maintain distance from the vehicle in front when you come off the throttle, which allows the system to harvest energy rather than using the brake pedal.

-It’s worth mentioning that the Kia’s standard adaptive cruise control and lane-keeping assistance are some of the most effective on the market, and function together to offer a semi-autonomous driving mode that works well on multi-lane roads.
+It’s worth mentioning that the Kia’s standard adaptive cruise control and lane-keeping assistance are some of the most effective systems on the market; they function together to offer a semi-autonomous driving mode that works well on multi-lane roads.